Gambling Addiction and Problem Gambling

 Dealing with gambling cravings

 Feeling the urge to gamble is normal, but as you build healthier choices and a strong support network, resisting cravings will become easier.
 When a gambling craving strikes:

-- Distract yourself with another activity, such as going to the gym or watching a movie, or practicing a relaxation exercise for gambling cravings.
+Distract yourself with another activity, such as going to the gym, watching a movie, or practicing a relaxation exercise for gambling cravings.

 If you aren’t able to resist the gambling craving, don’t be too hard on yourself or use it as an excuse to give up.
 Overcoming a gambling addiction is a tough process.
 You may slip from time to time; the important thing is to learn from your mistakes and continue working towards recovery.